top of page

 CIRCUMCISION

-A surgical procedure done to remove the foreskin of the penis.
-Usually done just before the baby goes home and only on request.
+Known colloquially as a “circ”, this term refers to the surgical procedure performed to remove the foreskin of the penis; this is usually done just before the baby goes home and is only performed on request

 CONGENITAL